 We find a space further up with a little less chaos and take a few pics.

-Later regretting we didn’t get more pictures as we didn’t see any other good markets like this the rest of the trip..
+Later regretting we didn’t get more pictures, We didn’t see any other good markets like this the rest of the trip.

-We could have easily spent an hour here with out bike and gear.
+We could have easily spent an hour here with out bikes and gear.

 The view just out side town..